Introduction

 The wheat combine harvester is undoubtedly one of the greatest inventions in agriculture!
 When the wheat combine harvester enters a field of ripe wheat, it produces clean grain with ease, even when harvesting hundreds of acres a day.
 Do you know how a wheat combine harvester works?
 In this article, I will explain what a combine harvester is, how it works, and the things to watch out for before operating it.
 If you’re interested, keep reading!

-The Working Principle of Combine Harvester for Wheat
+The Working Principle of a Combine Harvester for Wheat

 Cutting

-When the wheat combine harvester enters the wheat field, you need to adjust the header height based on the crop height to avoid missing any wheat.
-The rotating reel above the header will push the wheat onto the header, and the divider will lift and guide any fallen wheat.
-As the wheat stalks get close to the header, two fast-moving, reciprocating blades will cut the stalks.
-The header’s auger moves the cut wheat to the feeder house, which then sends it into the threshing drum, the feeding part of a full-feed harvester.
+When a combine harvester enters a wheat field, the height of the header needs to be adjusted according to the crop height to avoid missing any harvest.
+The rotating reel above the header pushes the wheat onto the header.
+As the wheat stalks approach the header, two high-speed reciprocating blades cut them.
+The header auger gathers the cut wheat towards the center of the header and then conveys it to the threshing unit via a conveyor.

 Threshing